gShrike/daily_survey_data/README.md

 # Get Survey Data

-A way to aggregate daily student survey data collected in google spreadsheets
+An app to aggregate daily student survey data collected in google spreadsheet.